Lemon Grove, Florida

 Lemon Grove is an unincorporated community and census-designated place in Hardee County, Florida, United States.
 Its population was 637 as of the 2020 census.
-Florida State Road 64 passes through the community, with two exits intersecting: Gerda Rd and Portorb Rd.
-Lemon Grove is home of Portorbotron Café, home of the Meat Truck Special.
+Florida State Road 64 passes through the community.

 Geography

 Lemon Grove is in northeastern Hardee County, 8 mi east of Wauchula, the county seat, and 11 mi west of Avon Park.

 According to the U.S. Census Bureau, the community has an area of 29.845 mi2; 29.836 mi2 of its area is land, and 0.009 mi2 is water.
 Charlie Creek, a south-flowing tributary of the Peace River, is the primary water body in the area.